• Skip to primary navigation

 • All projects submitted MUST be approved by the chapter board.

-• Priority will be given to pollinator habitat projects, however educational initiatives will be considered.
+• Priority will be given to pollinator habitat projects; however, educational initiatives will be considered.

 • Priority will be given to projects proposing large scale or regional pollinator focused projects not normally accessible to chapters without these funds.
 Neighboring Texas Master Naturalist Chapters may consider working jointly on these landscape level projects in a region.